filipmadej/ibmwatson-nlc-groundtruth-forked-1463406432722/README.md

 ## Upgrading your app

 When we update the application, fix bugs, and add features, you'll want to update along with us.
-You can update your instance of the toolkit app by using the **Deploy to Bluemix** button earlier in this readme.
+You can update your instance of the toolkit app by using the **Deploy to Bluemix** button described earlier in this readme.

 **Important**: Make sure that you deploy the app to the same organization and Bluemix space as your earlier version.

-By using the **Deploy to Bluemix** button with the same organization and Bluemix space, your updated app gets a new URL and uses new login information.
-But the toolkit works with your existing data and classifiers.
+By using the **Deploy to Bluemix** button with the same organization and Bluemix space, your updated app gets a new URL and uses new login information but will continue to work with your existing data and classifiers.

 When you're happy with the new app, delete your original instance of the application from your Bluemix dashboard.